Mets rally in 8th again, beat Yankees 4-2 in Subway Series

 That snapped a 1-for-24 skid for a fired-up Conforto, who pumped his arms and gestured toward the Mets bench.

 “We know this guy can hit, and that’s the one at-bat that it probably takes for him to just start going off like Michael Conforto can for a while,” Mets manager Mickey Callaway said.
-“I think he’s going to take a lot of confidence from that last at-bat against a really good lefty and kind of ride that wave of success into tomorrow and keep it going.”

 Earlier in the game, Conforto grounded into a pair of inning-ending double plays with two on.

-“Honestly, just a little frustrated,” Conforto said.
+“Honestly, just a little frustrated,” he said.
 “But that’s why we play nine innings, and I knew I was going to get another shot at the end of the game.”

 Gleyber Torres had an RBI single for the Yankees in the second, and Paxton got his first career RBI with a well-executed safety squeeze.